usegraffy/graffy/Readme.md

 # Graffy [![Build Status](https://travis-ci.org/aravindet/graffy.svg?branch=master)](https://travis-ci.org/aravindet/graffy)

-Graffy is a batteries-included live query library for the browser and Node.js.
+Graffy is a Javascript library to power efficient and intuitive real-time APIs.
+It's built on a sound [set-theoretic model of queries and graphs](docs/Theory.md).

+## Why Graffy?

+Graffy provides advanced [live queries](docs/LiveQuery.md) capabilities, providing clients a real-time view of of server data.
+Graffy supports complex live queries with nested graph traversals and pagination, while exposing a simple and intuitive API for building clients and servers.

-Graffy was inspired by (and borrows from) GraphQL and Falcor.
-Compared to GraphQL, Graffy offers a simpler and more intuitive data model, true live queries and more efficient caching.
+Graffy was inspired by (and borrows from) Facebook's GraphQL and Netflix's Falcor.
+Compared to GraphQL, Graffy offers a more familiar data model, true live queries and more efficient caching.
 Compared to Falcor, it provides cursor-based pagination and real-time subscriptions.

 Unlike GraphQL resolvers and Falcor data providers, Graffy providers can be _composed_ like Express/Koa middleware.
 This allows authentication, validation, custom caches and resource limiting to be implemented in a straightforward manner.